kckecheng/powerstore_exporter/README.rst

 About
 ------

-Prometheus exporter for Dell PowerStore.
+Prometheus exporter for Dell EMC PowerStore.

 Usage
 -------------